 Aim for sites with good domain authority

-When creating your outreach list, include the site’s domain authority.
-Be willing to offer even better incentives (multiple email newsletter features, premium free software, etc.) for domains with a high authority, if the site owner wants to negotiate with you.
+When creating your outreach list include the site’s domain authority.
+Be willing to offer even better incentives (multiple email newsletter features, premium free software, etc.) for domains with high authority, if the site owner wants to negotiate with you.

 - Guest posting

 - Backlink outreach